AminEsmaeily/lava/README.md

 #### Properties

  - Expanded

-This property is for setting and getting the expanded state of the LavaCollapsible.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This property is for setting and getting the expanded state of the LavaCollapsible.
 This property is bindable and can be invoked whenever needed.

 ### LavaBaseInput
 ---